Understanding the Scope

 - High intake of cruciferous vegetables, fiber, and omega-3 fats

-- Strict alcohol limitation, even low intake raises risk¹⁷
+- Strict alcohol limitation, as even low intake increases risk¹⁷

-- Consistent 7–9 hours of restorative sleep to normalize melatonin and circadian rhythm¹⁸
+- Consistent 7–9 hours of quality sleep to support melatonin and circadian rhythm regulation¹⁸

 Reframing the Conversation

-Screening saves some lives, but not all, and carries costs, both human and financial.
-The future of breast cancer prevention lies in a personalized blend of appropriate imaging, metabolic optimization, stress resilience, and nutritional sufficiency, rather than reliance on one screening tool alone.
+Screening saves some lives, but not all, and it comes with real costs.
+The future of breast-cancer prevention lies in a personalized approach.
+This includes thoughtful imaging choices, metabolic health, stress resilience, and nutritional sufficiency, rather than reliance on any single screening tool.

 References